amartinezbe/TFM/README.md

 Data and R files can be freely used without any problem.
 If R models are used, the source should be cited.

-Any error in the statistical model are exclusively mine.
+Any error in the statistical model is exclusively mine.